-Kat Smith (Strathclyde), Sudeepa Abeysinghe (Social Policy, Edinburgh) and Christina Boswell (PIR, Edinburgh) presented three complementary perspectives on the on the impact of Covid-19 on the study of the relationship between science, knowledge and policy.
+Kat Smith (Strathclyde), Sudeepa Abeysinghe (Social Policy, Edinburgh) and Christina Boswell (PIR, Edinburgh) presented three complementary perspectives on the impact of Covid-19 on the study of the relationship between science, knowledge and policy.

-Christina Boswell noted the extent, and unprecedented level of granular coverage of science and the scientific debate around Covid-19 in the media and public debate.
-At the same time, there is a dependence on expert knowledge around the virus, in particular at the level of the UK government, that points to symbolic uses: government representatives are flanked by experts at daily press conference and the mantra is that any decision is “led by the science”.
+Christina Boswell noted the extent and unprecedented level of granular coverage of science and the scientific debate around Covid-19 in the media and public debate.
+At the same time, there is a dependence on expert knowledge around the virus, in particular at the level of the UK government, that points to symbolic uses: government representatives are flanked by experts at daily press conferences, and the mantra is that any decision is “led by the science”.
 This goes beyond symbolic uses of science to bolster policy choices; with Covid-19, science has become an insurance policy for the government.

 Two risks emerge from these observations.
 The first is that science will disappoint because of unrealistic expectations.
-In the medium to long term this could lead to an erosion of trust in science.
+In the medium to long term, this could lead to an erosion of trust in science.
 This extends to individual scientists too.
 The second risk emerges from a paradox: science and scientists need to be independent to work as a resource and to ensure the credibility of science; science needs to retain its fallibility and can’t be responsible for prescribing courses of action.
 But in the context of Covid-19, science has appeared closer to political decision-making, and in support of policy and decision-making, it undermines the resource.
-There is a high degree of dependence in science to resolve the Covid related issues but, in the action of deploying this resource, it undermines the resource.
+There is a high degree of dependence on science to resolve the Covid related issues; however, the action of deploying this resource undermines the resource.
 This is a paradox that can be observed in other policy and decision-making areas, such as migration for instance.
 This led Christina Boswell to raise a central question: how can we build trust in these models to make sure they are relevant as a resource and without undermining their credibility and legitimacy?
 For Christina Boswell, there is a need to explore further governance models of the interface between science and policy and decision-making.

-Kat Smith’s thinking and discussions with Justin Parkhurst and colleagues around Covid-19, has centred a lot around the role of legitimacy and the pressure on the evidence-advisory systems in the current times.
-Legitimacy of the evidence-advisory systems takes on three aspects: technical legitimacy, political legitimacy and process legitimacy.
-In terms of technical legitimacy, in pandemics, decision-makers appear to be naturally drawn towards epidemiologists and models that are future orientated, presenting quantified data, no doubt because it provides “something that they can hold onto”.
+Kat Smith’s thinking and discussions with Justin Parkhurst and colleagues around Covid-19 have centred a lot around the role of legitimacy and the pressure on the evidence-advisory systems in the current times.
+The legitimacy of the evidence-advisory systems takes on three aspects: technical legitimacy, political legitimacy and process legitimacy.
+In terms of technical legitimacy, in pandemics, decision-makers appear to be naturally drawn towards epidemiologists and models that are future-orientated, presenting quantified data, no doubt because it provides “something that they can hold onto”.
 But these models are very difficult to scrutinise.
 Kat Smith is particularly concerned about the way in which the absence of knowledge is recognised and made clear in these models and the way the results are being communicated more broadly.
-This leads to the second aspect of legitimacy: in terms of political legitimacy, more delineating should be done between evidence led decisions and politically motivated ones.
+This leads to the second aspect of legitimacy: in terms of political legitimacy, more delineating should be done between evidence-led decisions and politically motivated ones.
 Decision-makers focus strongly on modelling and it isn’t always clear that models are used as guidance only.
-This means that the assumptions about the environment intrinsic to these models, are not made explicit by decision-makers.
+This means that the assumptions about the environment intrinsic to these models are not made explicit by decision-makers.
 This has serious implications, notably for broader socio-economic issues.
 And finally, in terms of process legitimacy, transparency is key to ensure that there is both scientific and public scrutiny around decision-making about pandemic responses (which tend to sit outside normal legitimacy processes, such as elections and party manifestos).
 Accountability systems in these pressured times of rapid and major policy developments cannot function without transparency.
 Both scientific and public scrutiny could be usefully strengthened in the UK and it was notable that the limitations of current arrangements were cited by Sir David King in explaining his decision to convene the Independent SAGE group.

 Kat Smith provided a final reflection stemming from her conversations with colleagues working on COVID-19 responses in policy settings, which underlined once again her major concern around how evidence, and particularly modelling, is being portrayed in the public debate.
 Echoing Christina Boswell’s points, she noted many of the policy colleagues she had spoken to were concerned about the long-term implications for public trust in science.